PKU-Alignment/align-anything/docs/source/tutorial/chameleon.rst

 PR <https://github.com/huggingface/transformers/pull/32013>`__ for more details), so we rely on a certain fork of the repo.

-After installing Align-Anything and correctly set up the envrionment, you can install the forked stable version of the repo by running:
+After installing Align-Anything and correctly set up the environment, you can install the forked stable version of the repo by running:

 .. code:: bash